Electronic equipment use

-Note: The Samsung Galaxy Note 7 is not to be turned on, or charged, on board any aircraft.
-The Galaxy Note 7 must not be stowed in any checked baggage.
+Note: The Samsung Galaxy Note 7 is not to be carried, either on your person, in carry-on or checked in luggage on board any Air New Zealand aircraft.

 This section refers to portable electronic devices that weigh more than 1kg and/or can’t be held and operated in one hand (large devices).

 Cellular or Wi-Fi transmitting capability must be switched off or set to flight mode for the entire flight.
 You are allowed to use Bluetooth, so after selecting Flight mode turn Bluetooth on.

 Unless the crew instruct otherwise, large portable devices, or those which can’t be held and operated in one hand can be used after take-off and before landing on all our aircraft, otherwise they must be safely stowed.

 - Portable CD and DVD players

 - Electronic games and toys without remote control

 Accessories that require a Bluetooth connection can be used on our aircraft.
 If the device is lightweight and handheld it can be used at all times.
 Otherwise if it is a large device, or designed for use with a large device, it can only be used after takeoff and before landing.

 Cellular or Wi-Fi transmitting capability cannot be used during flight, unless advised by crew after landing.